The Ranchu Goldfish and Lionhead are often mentioned together in some publications as if they were the same goldfish variety. They are not.

 Anal Fin: Paired

-Scale Group: All scale groups but most often Metallic
+Scale Type: All scale Types but most often Metallic

 Distinguishing traits: A raspberry like

-covering over the head area including the gill plates and cheeks
+covering over the head area including the gill plates and cheeks, arched back

 Breeding: The hood development can be so great that the eyes become covered.
 If the male's eyesight is hindered by hood growth, an uncluttered breeding container is required so the female doesn’t have the opportunity to hide.